rhomobile/rhomobile-docs/eb/en/edge/api/RhoConnectClient.md

 * total_count - Total number of records that exist for this RhoConnect source.
 * processed_count - Number of records included in the sync page.
-* cumulative_count - Number of records the SyncEngine has processed so far for this source.
+* cumulative_count - Number of records the RhoConnectClient has processed so far for this source.

 ### status: "in_progress" - bulk sync progress